DataDog/yubikey/README.md

     2. A malicious user sees the OTP and can use this OTP token on **ALL** associated IdPs until a newer token has been used to increment the counter in the IdPs database.

+## Troubleshooting

+* If you are blocked out of using GPG because you entered your PIN wrong too many times (3x by default), **don’t panic**: just [follow the instructions](https://github.com/ruimarinho/yubikey-handbook/blob/master/openpgp/troubleshooting/gpg-failed-to-sign-the-data.md) here.

+* If you suddenly start getting `Permission denied (publickey)`, verify that `ssh-agent` is not running.
+If `ssh-agent` is running, kill the process.
+If the error persists, use the kludge in Table 5.

+* If you are having issues failing to make connections, you still need to have `ssh-agent` running along with `gpg-agent`: `eval $(ssh-agent -s)`

 ## TODO

-1. Automate, automate, automate as much as possible (e.g., using bash and expect scripts).
+1. Automate, automate, automate as much as possible (e.g., using `bash` and `expect` scripts).

 2. Instructions for revoking and / or replacing keys.